benny1hk/data-HK-reparase/README.md

 # data-HK-reparase
-We are aim to redesign the data.gov.hk portal
+We aim to redesign the data.gov.hk portal